 - Current Drinking Water Regulations

 Good record keeping is essential to help protect the health of your household and the environment.
-These folders provide an easy, practical way to keep records of private wells and septic tanks.
-These folders also contain a description of typical systems (e.g., septic systems), suggestions for maintenance, tables for critical dates, and other important information to help keep systems operating efficiently.
+The folders attached below provide an easy, practical way to keep records of private wells and septic tanks.
+The folders also contain a description of typical systems (e.g., septic systems), suggestions for maintenance, tables for critical dates, and other important information to help keep systems operating efficiently.

 If you have any further questions, please contact us at (435) 797-2580.